census-instrumentation/opencensus-specs/trace/HTTP.md

 Propagation is how SpanContext is transmitted on the wire in an HTTP request.

 Implementations MUST allow users to set their own propagation format and MUST provide an implementation for B3 at least.

+Implementations should provide a way to avoid propagating SpanContext altogether from both inbound requests and on outbound requests while still generating spans as usual around the inbound/outbound request.

 If user doesn't set any propagation methods explicitly, B3 is used.

 The propagation method SHOULD modify a request object to insert a SpanContext or SHOULD be able to extract a SpanContext from a request object.

 ## Status

 Implementations MUST set status if HTTP request or response is not successful (e.g. not 2xx).
 In redirection case, if the client doesn't have autoredirection support, request should be considered successful.

 Set status code to UNKNOWN (2) if the reason cannot be inferred at the callsite or from the HTTP status code.

 Don't set the status message if the reason can be inferred at the callsite of from the HTTP status code.

 ### Mapping from HTTP status codes to Trace status codes